A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Stackelberg Game for NCS Security Investment

 \subsection{Cost-Based Stackelberg Equilibrium (CBSE)}

-The {\it Backward Induction} (BI) algorithm \cite{Osborne1994} is usually employed to find an SE.
-Since multiple SEs are possible in an SG, we modify the BI method to select an SE that saves both players' investment costs.
-The resulting {\it Cost-Based Backward Induction} (CBBI) algorithm, developed jointly with the authors of \cite{Lu2020}, is described as follows:
+Several methods can be employed for computing an SE \cite{simaan1973}.
+Among these, the {\it Backward Induction} (BI) algorithm is a popular approach for finite SGs \cite{Li2018TAC,Yuan_new2020}.
+Since multiple SEs are possible in the proposed SG, we modify the BI method to select an SE that saves both players' investment costs \cite{Lu2020,Lu_thesis}.
+The resulting {\it Cost-Based Backward Induction} (CBBI) method is summarized in Algorithm \ref{alg:ALG1} where the steps 1(a) and 2(b) are included to save the attacker's and the defender's costs without reducing their payoffs.

-{\bf Step 1:} For each action $\bm{d}$ by the defender that satisfies (\ref{eq11}): {\bf (a)} {\it the attacker chooses its best response $g(\bm{d})$} under its cost constraint in (\ref{eq11}): If there are multiple best responses $g(\bm{d})$ in Step 1(a), the attacker chooses the best response with the {\it smallest cost}: